Do you have dark spots and patches on the skin? If you do, then these dark spots are actually skin pigmentation.

 While some may let hyperpigmentation be, you can still get use these treatments to treat it.

-These may contain ingredients that work to lighten the skin and can lead to skin brightening.
+These may contain active ingredients that work to lighten the skin and can lead to skin brightening.

 You can look for ingredients such as kojic acid, vitamin C, azelaic acid, hydroquinone, retinoids and corticosteroids in your topical treatments.